Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Experiments

 \subsection{Results}

-\cref{fig:results-vs-benchmark} shows the evolution of the expected Bayesian regret over the 100 repeats of the experiment in the two families of test problem.
-The shaded area shows a 95\% confidence interval in the expected value.
-In both cases, C-MOKG converges faster.
+\cref{fig:results-bayesregret} shows the evolution of the mean Bayesian regret over the 100 repeats of the experiment in the two families of test problem.
+The shaded area shows a 95\% marginal confidence interval in the expected value across the family of test problems, calculated as two standard errors in the mean.
+In both cases, the decoupled algorithms outperform the coupled ones because they can save time by skipping samples of the slower, easier-to-learn objective.
+C-MOKG outperforms HVKG and JES-LB because it is tailored to decision makers with linear utility functions.
 However, the significant levels of noise used in the second family of problems means that convergence is much slower for both algorithms than for the first family.

+We used linear utility functions throughout this work.
+However, it is informative to observe that C-MOKG remains competitive when viewed using the hypervolume regret metric, as shown in \cref{fig:results-hypervol}.
+This is of particular note because the test problems do not in general have convex Pareto fronts.
+It is well-known that linear scalarizations are not Pareto compliant for non-convex Pareto fronts.
+However, the data collected using C-MOKG can be used to inform all parts of the Pareto front, not just the intersection with the convex hull, and we believe this to be the explanation for the algorithm's strong performance.
+In Figure \ref{fig:pareto-front-convergence-example-3} we show an example of the C-MOKG algorithm converging to the Pareto front.